 If you suspect your child has accidentally swallowed iron tablets, call your doctor or poison control center immediately.
-You can locate your regional poison control center phone number before an emergency by checking the web site of the American Association of Poison Control Centers 24 hours a day, seven days a week at 1-800-222-1222.
+You can contact the American Association of Poison Control Centers 24 hours a day, seven days a week at 1-800-222-1222.

 - Do not attempt to induce vomiting, either manually or with syrup of ipecac.
 This will make it more difficult to assess whether your child is truly iron toxic.